taluccia/taluccia.github.io/resume.md

 # Summary of skills

 I am trained as a geographer and fire ecologist.
-I am interested in the primarily interested in the ecological relationships and influences when disturbances overlap in time and space.
+I am interested in the ecological relationships and influences when disturbances overlap in time and space.